 Negotiation of terms

-Once the investment bank is selected, negotiate the terms of the contract, including fees, responsibilities and expectations.
+Once you have selected an investment bank, negotiate the terms of the contract, including fees, responsibilities, and expectations.

 Importance of negotiation